Academics

 • Students spend their time learning, not taking standardized tests or preparing for them the way that public schools spend an estimated 28 days annually.
 Our teachers give their own tests.
 We will be implementing very selective standardized testing, using the results the proper way: guiding our curriculum, not imposing consequences for students or teachers.
 Our students are already doing well; upon moving to public schools, they typically get advanced or very advanced placement.

 • It may be of real interest to know how we schedule classes with so many individualized schedules, in which advancing a student above even our grade levels makes a “collision” between subjects on different grade levels.
-In short, we use a powerful mathematical technique called “simulated annealing” to test about 1 billion alternative schedules, each new year.
-Board member David Gutschick, as a PhD student in Material Science and Engineering at the Ohio State University, programmed the method.
+We have used elaborate hand scheduling and, in the past a powerful mathematical technique called “simulated annealing” developed by Board member David Gutschick, PhD and machine-learning engineer at Precision Neuroscience.

 Our Subjects